Cubans struggle as power not fully restored to the island after days of blackout

 Some Cubans like Rosa Rodríguez have been without electricity for four days.

-“We have millions of problems, and none of them are solved,” Rodríguez said.
+“We have millions of problems, and none of them are solved,” said Rodríguez.
+“We must come to get bread, because the local bakery is closed, and they bring it from somewhere else.”

+About half of Cuba was plunged into darkness on Thursday evening, followed by the entire island on Friday morning after one of the plants failed.

+Besides the Antonio Guiteras plant, whose failure on Friday affected the entire national system, Cuba has several others, and it wasn’t immediately clear whether they remained functional.

 The blackout was considered to be Cuba’s worst in two years after Hurricane Ian made landfall as a Category 3 storm in 2022 and damaged power installations.
 It took days for the government to fix them.
 This year, some homes have spent up to eight hours a day without electricity.